Tube Side Pressure Drop in Heat Exchanger for Laminar Flow Solution

 Fluid Density - (Measured in Kilogram per Cubic Meter) - Fluid Density is defined as the ratio of mass of given fluid with respect to the volume that it occupies.

-Fluid Velocity - (Measured in Meter per Second) - Fluid Velocity is defined as the speed with which it flows over a surface.
+Fluid Velocity - (Measured in Meter per Second) - Fluid Velocity is defined as the speed with which fluid flows inside a tube or pipe.

 STEP 1: Convert Input(s) to Base Unit